-Go to the IPv6 tab to change IPv6 address of the router and configure IPv6 addresses assignment settings.
+Go to the IPv6 tab to change or add the IPv6 address of the router, configure IPv6 addresses assignment settings, or specify MAC address and IPv6 address pairs.

-Figure 90.
+Figure 93.
 Configuring the local interface.
 The IPv6 tab.
 The Local IPv6 Address section.

 Parameter Description Local IPv6 Address Mode of local IPv6 address assignment Select the needed value from the drop-down list.
-Static: an IPv6 address and a prefix are specified manually.
-Prefix delegation: the router requests a prefix to configure an IPv6 address from a delegating router.
+Static: An IPv6 address and a prefix are specified manually.
+Prefix delegation: The router requests a prefix to configure an IPv6 address from a delegating router.
 IPv6 address The IPv6 address of the router in the local subnet.
 By default, the following value is specified: fd01::1 .
 The field is available for editing if the Static value is selected from the Mode of local IPv6 address assignment drop-down list.
 Prefix The length of the prefix subnet.
 By default, the value 64 is specified.
 The field is available for editing if the Static value is selected from the Mode of local IPv6 address assignment drop-down list.